-The following listed application information must be verifiable and in your nursing application file by the nursing application deadline of February 1st for the Fall RN Regular Track program and September 1st for the Spring RN Regular Track and LPN-to-RN Bridge program.
-LPN applicants must be living and licensed to work in Missouri and/or Arkansas.
-The student will receive written notification of admission status – accepted, alternate or not accepted – by University email.
-All testing can be arranged through the Missouri State-West Plains Testing Center, located in the Garnett Library.
+The following listed application information must be verifiable and in your nursing application file by the nursing application deadline of March 1st for the Fall and October 1st for the Spring.
+BOTH application cycles are now open to 30 LPN-to-RN bridge program and 25 RN (Regular Track) students.
+The student will receive an e-mail notification to their university email of admission status – accepted, alternate or not accepted.
+All testing can be arranged through the Missouri State-West Plains Testing Center, located in the Lybyer T108.
 417-255-7943

 - Admission to Missouri State-West Plains with a non-probationary status.

-- Submission of the online nursing program application (in My Grizzly Den student portal under My Enrollment tab.)
+- Submission of the online nursing program application (in My Grizzly Den student portal inside Student Resource Card.)
 Applicants who are not selected and want to reapply for the next nursing program must submit a new nursing program application.
 See How to Apply to the Nursing Program

 - A final official high school transcript or HiSET/GED certificate if required for admission to the University.
 (High school transcript or HiSET/GED certificate is required for students being admitted with less than 24 credit hours of college level course work.)
 An in-progress transcript will be accepted if the applicant is presently enrolled in high school.
 Upon high school graduation, a final transcript must be received by the Missouri State-West Plains, Admissions Office, 128 Garfield Ave., West Plains, MO 65775, if admitted.